icdfa/soc-training-program/Module-3/Labs/Week-11-Lab-Integrating-Threat-Intelligence-in-Splunk.md

 # Week 11 Lab: Integrating Threat Intelligence in Splunk

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Ingest external threat intelligence data into Splunk as a lookup file.
+- Use the `lookup` command to correlate log data with a threat intelligence feed.
+- Create a correlation search to detect connections to known malicious IP addresses.
+- Configure alerts based on threat intelligence matches.

 ## Objective

 To practice integrating threat intelligence into Splunk and using it to detect malicious activity.